pythxnoob/FicBook_iDOR/README.md

 # FicBook_iDOR
-This is a simple iDOR program Writed on Python.
+This is a simple iDOR program for site "ficbook.net" Writed on Python.

 You need to first install Python library "requests"